felixlopz/hubrise-test-task/APPS-TEMPLATE/en/food-ordering-platforms.md

   description: Integrating SOLUTION with food ordering platforms requires you to specify particular ref codes in the configuration page of the delivery platform bridge.
 ---

-With HubRise, you can receive food platform orders in SOLUTION.
-With HubRise, you can receive food platform orders in SOLUTION, and synchronise your menu with food platforms.
+With HubRise, you can receive orders from Deliveroo, Just Eat, Uber Eats and other food platforms in SOLUTION.
+You can also push your menu from SOLUTION to food platforms.

-For more information, check the documentation of these platforms from our [Apps page](/apps/food-ordering-platforms).
+For more information, check the documentation of these platforms in our [Apps page](/apps/food-ordering-platforms).

-Below are the parameters to use to connect these platforms with SOLUTION.
+Below are the parameters to use to connect food platforms to SOLUTION.

 ## Deliveroo